Rotahr/CS-30-Major-Project/reflection.md

 ## What advice would you give to yourself if you were to start a project like this again?
 Work on it whenever you can.
 Although I completed my "needs to have" list and comepletely finished my short puzzle game, there are a lot of aesthetics and little details i could've added if i had worked on it more.
 Doing so would make me very happy as it would look very cool.
 Other than that not much else i would say.
 I worked through my problems and was able to solve every single one of them with little bugs that at least i know of.
 There are things such as a type limit with Infogame that i could've created.
 But it's those small things i would want to improve on.

-What was the hardest part of the project?
+## What was the hardest part of the project?

-Were there any problems you could not solve?
+The typing program as stated above